Diving the Deep, Technical Wrecks of the Red Sea

 Carrying three to four bail out stages and decompression gases each, a diver propulsion vehicle or DPV in one hand, and for me, a full underwater camera rig in the other, meant there was no margin for error whatsoever.
 A straight ascent from those depths with those times simply isn’t an option.

 It is worth mentioning that this wreck is surrounded by nothingness.
 The sediment it rests upon is soft, silty, and sinking, with a texture I imagine is akin to quicksand.
 There were no land masses or reefs in the vicinity.
-Thus, this wreck, while a pollutant indeed, has provided a home - for small marine ecosystems to build homes, seek refuge, and feed, amidst the blue, seemingly infinite water.
+Thus, this wreck, while a pollutant indeed, has become a base - for small marine ecosystems to build homes, seek refuge, and feed, amidst the blue, seemingly infinite water.